ganddev0925/StoPoint/User-Guide.md

 ---

+### 🆓 Why StoPoint is Free
+To keep StoPoint 100% free and without intrusive ads, we don't use paid services like Google Places Autocomplete.
+This allows us to provide advanced features like OCR receipt scanning and smart reminders at no cost to you.
+By using the methods below to add your places, you help keep the app independent and free for everyone!

+---

 ### 🏠 1.
 How to Add a New Place
 Your Home Screen is your “Mission Control.”
 Here is how to set up your first location (like a clinic, school, or gym) so StoPoint can start tracking it automatically.

 1. Tap the **Floating Action Button (+)** or the **Add Location** icon in the search bar.
+2.  **Locate the Address:**
+    *   **At the Site (Best Option):** Just go to the place and tap **"Pick This Spot"**.
+StoPoint will lock on to your GPS coordinates and handle the rest!
-2.  **Locate the Address:** Use the built-in search to find the address, or use **Manual Pin** by long-pressing and dragging the map to drop a pin exactly where you want it.
+    *   **Pan the Map:** Manually scroll and zoom the map to find your destination.
+The pin stays centered as you move, allowing you to position it exactly where you want it.
+    *   **Exact Address Search:** Enter the full street address in the search bar.
+StoPoint will find the exact match for you.
 3.  **Adjust the Radius:** Set the boundary around the location.
     *   *Tip:* If your new place overlaps with an existing one (e.g., a Coffee Shop inside a Mall), tap **Smart Fit**.
 StoPoint will prioritize logging the smaller radius so you get credited for the exact shop, not just the general area.
 4.  **Save your location.**